 The Division reserves the right to deny participation and or request a change in a management company to a project if that company is currently under review for compliance related and/or is debarred by the Administrator.
 The terms of this subsection are the minimum requirements for any project awarded Tax Credits.
 Required documentation must be prepared by an engineer or architect licensed to do business in Nevada.

-At all times after the award, the owner is responsible for promptly informing NHD of any changes or alterations which deviate from the final plans and specification approved by the Division.
-In particular, owners must not take action or any material change in the site layout, floor plan, elevations or amenities without written authorization from the Division.
-This includes changes required by local governments to receive building permits.

 M. Threshold #13 – Agreement to Participate in NHD Data Surveys and Reports